 Career Advancement

-To earn extra income, school psychologists sometimes open private practices and meet with clients during nights and weekends.
+To earn extra income outside of the school setting, some school psychologist open private clinic practices to meet with clients during evening and weekend hours.

 Additional details about school psychologist careers can be obtained from these organizations: